-Gabriel produced "Felele Groove" mixed by super talented Matzbeatz in July 2017.
+Gabriel produced "Felele Groove" mixed with super talented Matzbeatz in July 2017.
 In the song, he hails the place he grew up and mentions people and happenings.
 This made people relate easily to the song.

-On his birthday 1st December of 2017, he released a Reggae tune "YEAR" He tags it a song of the Year and for the season.
+On his birthday 1st December of 2017, he released a Reggae tune "YEAR" He tags it as a song of the Year and for the season.
 This is a people's favourite as it was premiered on Miguel's Le Club Midi show at Radio One Mauritius and played several times on the Fort Radio UK (Reggae Stew show)

-Any new Projects coming soon?
+Are any new Projects coming soon?

 Oh yes early in the year I wrote on my Instagram story that I will release new songs (it's been over 3 years now).
 Yes, I'm working on releasing singles and then an Album this year 2021 or early 2022.